twolodzko/forth-rs/README.md

 For me, the biggest help in learning Forth was the [*Starting Forth*] book by Leo Brodie and the marvelous [*Simple Forth*] tutorial by Leo Wong, both are freely available online.
 From other resources, there is also the [standard] which is rather dry, nice [*Easy Forth*] tutorial, and [*Learn X in Y minutes*] for Forth.
+[*An Introduction to Forth using StackFlow*] tutorial can also be helpful.

 ## Reverse Polish notation